AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-57003-order-status-changed-to-complete-instead-of-processing.md

 ---
-title: 'ACSD-57003: Order status changes to Complete instead of changing to Processing'
+title: 'ACSD-57003: Order status changes to *Complete* instead of changing to *Processing*'
 description: Apply the ACSD-57003 patch to fix the Adobe Commerce issue where the order status changes to *Complete* instead of changing to *Processing*.
 feature: Orders, Invoices, Shipping/Delivery
 role: Admin, Developer